WRITING THE VICTORIANS: NEO-VICTORIANISM IN CONTEMPORARY CULTURE - 2021/2

 Methods of Teaching / Learning

-The learning and teaching strategy is designed to deliver subject knowledge, to develop cognitive/ analytical skills, and to develop in-depth transferable, practical, and professional skills.
+The learning and teaching strategy is designed to deliver subject knowledge, to develop cognitive/ analytical skills, and to develop in-depth transferable, practical, and professional skills, through taught, guided and independent learning processes.
 The delivery of the module through two-hour lecture-seminars places an emphasis on student-led learning, and enables students to develop their skills in analysing, communicating, and debating ideas.
+Students will also be expected to engage with 11 hours of guided learning including reading secondary material, watching film/TV episodes in preparation for seminars, and listening to relevant podcasts, Lectures will be recorded each week providing 11 hours of captured content, and 8 hours of tutorials will be offered for assessment preparation.
+Students will be expected to commit to 98 hours of independent learning which will include reading primary texts, research and essay development and writing.
 The module content is research-led and asks students to develop a broad understanding of formal, contextual, critical, and theoretical approaches to the study of neo-Victorian literature.
-This relates to the programme learning and teaching strategy, which, at FHEQ Level 5, is designed to continue the delivery of subject knowledge through lectures, seminars and SurreyLearn content to develop subject knowledge and to develop transferable and professional skills, with an emphasis on student-led involvement, critical analysis and discussion.
+This relates to the programme learning and teaching strategy, which, at FHEQ Level 5, is designed to continue the delivery of subject knowledge through lectures, seminars and SurreyLearn content to develop subject knowledge and to develop transferable and professional skills, with an emphasis on student-led involvement, critical analyses and discussion.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.